Srilathaky/rest-assured-api-testing/README.md

         ```
             mvn test
         ```
-        If the set is proper "Hello World!!!" will be printed on your terminal.
+        If the set is proper "Hello World!!!" will be printed on the terminal.

 ## APIs to Automate: